 - To ensure the training of each employee involved in the operating process is completed

 - In addition, the pre-startup safety review plays an important role in large projects as it may give plant operators the authority to refuse or accept responsibility for a plant or equipment that they judge to be unsafe through the PSSR.

 The main activities in the PSSR of a project

-Following activities are carried out in a PSSR with coordination between Contractor and Owner of the plant/facilities:
+The following activities shall be carried out in a PSSR with coordination between the Contractor and the Owner of the plant/facilities:

 - Coordinate PSSR participation from knowledgeable Contractor and Owner personnel

 - Conduct Technical and HSE reviews of documentation and on-site

 - Verify all construction and equipment is in accordance with safety, environmental and health regulations, and standards.